dmlb2000/dmlb2000.github.io/aboutme.md

  * How I approach life and coding software.
  * What I'm passionate about.

-# Achievements and Titles
+## Achievements and Titles

  * Bachelor of Science in Computer Science (2006) from Washington State University.
  * Masters of Computer Science (2012) from Washington State University.
+ * 10 years working for Pacific Northwest National Laboratory (great place to work by the way)

-# Approach to Life and Coding
+## Approach to Life and Coding

 This topic encroaches on personal philosophy and religion.
 As this is a GitHub about me page I'll try and focus on software (as